TyHutchBerg/Image_Annotation/README.md

                          -- 0.txt

 <p style="text-align:left;">Each image and text file map to each other using the same name.
 The index used for each image and text file are incremented after saving a new one.</p>
+<p style="text-align:left;">The metadata files stores which video the frame came from. the frame number in the video and the timestamp in the video</p>

 <p style="text-align:left;">The annotation_index.txt file keeps of the file number you left off at, so you can run the program through other video files and not write over previously saved images.